JLizardo019/wheresthetrash/README.md

 6. Next, I built my front-end website using html and css.
 I created the foundation for the map using [Leaflet](https://leafletjs.com/) and various Leaflet plugins by linking the libraries files in the index.html.

-7. I deployed the website on Heroku.
+7. I deployed the website on Vercel.

 <!--For more details about the creative process of this website development, visit my [blog] (https://julielizardo.com/)-->
 ## Questions